-As anyone in the industry knows, proper pasteurization is extremely important.
+Proper pasteurization is extremely important.
 Right behind this number one concern is the need to have the best pasteurization process in place given the food you’re processing.
-Using equipment that can make the procedure fast, efficient and, most importantly, effective is necessary.
+Using equipment that can make the procedure fast, efficient, and effective is necessary.

-Invented in 1863 by French microbiologist and chemist Louis Pasteur, pasteurization is a food preservation method that uses heat to kill pathogenic bacteria.
-With Pasteur’s method, moderately high temperatures, 62°C to 100°C (143.6°F to 212°F), are applied for 15 to 30 minutes in order to kill certain microorganisms and render certain enzymes inactive.
+Pasteurization is a food preservation method that uses heat to kill pathogenic bacteria.
+Moderately high temperatures, 62°C to 100°C (143.6°F to 212°F), are applied for 15 to 30 minutes in order to kill certain microorganisms and render certain enzymes inactive.